harcokuppens/continuous_publishing/latest/_sources/intro.rst.txt

 -  push of a set of commits

    #. build the documentation on that committed version.
-It builds documentation both as website and as a pdf document.
+It builds documentation both as website and as a PDF document.
    #. upload the build website  to the latest/ subdir of the `gh-pages <https://help.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site>`_
       branch which is automatically shown as website by github
    #. upload the build PDF to the temporary internet storage bashupload_, where the specific storage URL gets used to link the PDF document from the website.
 The PDF is automatically deleted from the online storage after 1 week.
 This allows documentation writers to inspect the build PDF for 1 week.
 Only for stable releases we archive the PDF permanent online.